-Applicants should allow a minimum of thirty days to receive a DUNS number and to be registered in SAM.
+Applicants should allow a minimum of seven days to complete the SAM registration, although complete registration for SAM may take several weeks if problems arise.
+Registration is required only once but must be renewed once a year.
 Applicants are strongly encouraged not to wait until the application deadline date to begin the application process through www.grants.gov.